locaweb/smtp_lw/CONTRIBUTING.md

 5. [Submit a pull request.][pr]

 ## Notes
-* Please add tests if you changed code.
-Contributions without tests won't be accepted.
+* Please add tests and run Rubocop to check for offenses if you changed code.
+Contributions without tests or with Rubocop offenses won't be accepted.
 * Please don't update the Gem version.

 [repo]: https://github.com/locaweb/smtp_lw/tree/master